 2. Women in Coachella Valley, California, can apply for up to $3,000 to pursue career training and educational opportunities.
 This funding will provide women age 25 and over with the resources to pursue goals in professional advancement and higher education.

-3. Yukon individuals may be eligible for grants of up to $3,000.
+3. And lastly, Yukon individuals may be eligible for grants of up to $3,000.
 This funding is for training and workforce development within the tourism industry.